nataliamadridb/281-Assignments/Week 4/Idea 1_NMB.md

 Hi Natalia,

 I could not really follow where you are going to get \theta_i in a way that you can link to individual level consumption.
+It would be good to know more about the mechanism you have in mind.